-Journet, young at only 21 and practically a kid by ultra-endurance standards, surprised his pacer.
+Jornet, young at only 21 and practically a kid by ultra-endurance standards, surprised his pacer.
 “He didn’t even blink,” explained Meissner.
 “He just grabbed me by the shoulders, laughed and said, ‘More kilometers, more fun, Sean!’”

 of trail running supported by Salomon.
-Journet’s earlier Quest attempt, on the notoriously difficult GR20 trail traverse of Corsica, resulted in a record shattering time of 32 hours, 52 minutes for the 120-mile trail.
+Jornet’s earlier Quest attempt, on the notoriously difficult GR20 trail traverse of Corsica, resulted in a record shattering time of 32 hours, 52 minutes for the 120-mile trail.